ObnoxiouslyNoxious/NoxDocs/docs/mods/zombies-have-money.md

 | 42 | ✅ | ✅ | ✅ |
 | 41 | ❌ | ❌ | ❌ |

+!!! question "Is this Mod safe to add/remove to existing Saves?"

+    Yes, it is safe to add to existing saves and safe to remove, though any money already looted from Zombies will remain in your save.

+!!! question "Is this Mod compatible with 'X' Mod?"

-- Compatible with other loot mods.
+    Yes, compatible with all other loot mods.
 Does not modify any existing loot tables or distributions.
-- Safe to add to existing saves.
-Safe to remove, though any money already looted from Zombies will remain in your save.
-- Supports all 28 Languages options in PZ

-## FAQ/Troubleshooting
+Below is a list of any Mod Incompatabilities that is updated when an incompatibility is reported.

-!!! question "Will this duplicate Money in multiplayer?"
+!!! question "Does this Mod support 'X' Language?"

-    No, all spawning runs server-side only and is guarded with the below code:
-    ```
-    if isClient() and not isServer() then return end
-    ```
+    Yes, this Mod has translations for all 28 Supported Project Zomboid languages.

+## Incompatible Mods:

+!!! note "List of all reported Incompatible Mods"

+    None at this time

 ## Credits